princenimo/Health-LLM-Evaluation/README.md

 `./mcq_inference_pipeline.sh -m "BioMistral/BioMistral-7B" -d "/path/to/health_dataset.json" -i "/path/to/results" -p "MCQ" -n 3`

-## Process Overview
+## Pipeline steps
-1. Running Inference
-The script will run the model on the specified dataset and store the outputs in the specified directory:
+1. **Running Inference:** The script will run the model on the specified dataset and store the outputs in the specified directory:

 `python3 /path/to/qa_inference.py $INFER_ARGS`

-2. Extracting Answers
-The script extracts the model's predicted answers and stores them in JSON format for further evaluation:
+2. **Extracting Answers:** The script extracts the model's predicted answers and stores them in JSON format for further evaluation:

 `python3 /path/to/eval_medqa.py $EVAL_ARGS`

-3. Accuracy Calculation
-Finally, the script calculates the accuracy of the model based on the extracted answers and the benchmark data:
+3. **Accuracy Calculation:** Finally, the script calculates the accuracy of the model based on the extracted answers and the benchmark data:

 `python3 /path/to/get_accuracy.py $REPORT_ARGS`